 2) Tolerance will be given only when the minimum qualification requires one or more years of work experience.

 3) Tolerance Policy does not apply to education or licensure/certification requirements.
 (See particular examination announcement for "Anticipated Eligibility" information).

 4) Tolerance Policy does not apply where required work experience is set forth by law or rules.

 5) Tolerance Policy does not apply to enable applicants to meet residence requirements.

 For more information regarding Tolerance Policy, please contact our office at (845) 340-3550.

 DISTINGUISHING FEATURES OF THE CLASS: An incumbent in this class is responsible for conducting research and interviews in order to determine the location and financial status of individuals who are legally responsible for the support of their dependents, within the Ulster County Department of Social Services.
-This position is located in the Ulster County Department of Social Services.
 The work is performed by use of computer software exclusive to a child support enforcement program and involves locating absent parents, establishing paternity and support for children born out of wedlock, and enforcing and monitoring the payment of child and medical support ordered by the Family and Supreme Courts.
 The incumbent also assesses the possibility of obtaining reimbursement of social services funds paid for the support of dependents.
-This work is performed in accordance with Federal, State, and local laws including the Family Court Act and Civil Practice Law and Rules.The work is performed under the general supervision of a higher level employee with considerable leeway allowed for exercise of independent judgment in carrying out the details of the work.
+Except for the required ability to speak, read and write the Spanish language, this class is identical to that of Child Support Specialist.
+This work is performed in accordance with Federal, State, and local laws including the Family Court Act and Civil Practice Law and Rules.The work is performed under the general supervision of a higher-level employee with considerable leeway allowed for exercise of independent judgment in carrying out the details of the work.
 Supervision is not a function of this class.
 Does related work as required.